 2019 – La Mama Courthouse, 13 performances

-Diaspora audiences: Hundreds of refugees are settled in regional cities and towns each year and this is a wonderful opportunity to engage them in a production that reflects the refugee experience with authenticity and integrity.
+Hundreds of refugees and those with diaspora experiences are settled in regional cities and towns each year and this is a wonderful opportunity to engage them in a production that reflects the refugee experience with authenticity and integrity.

 - Topical relevance